ptmt/ptmt.github.com/_posts/2016-11-27-macos-postgres-on-nas.md

 ```

 After rebooting in safe mode (Cmd+R) I run:

 ```
 csrutil disable
 reboot
 ```

-That needed because by default my Mac has System Integrity Protection and won't allow editing system files.
-But I thoughе I need to edit one after some googling:
+That needed because by default Mac has System Integrity Protection and it won't allow editing system files.
+You can disable that:

 ```
 sudo nano /System/Library/LaunchDaemons/com.apple.smbd.plist